History of Kenley Jansen in Timeline

 November 17, 2004: Signed by Dodgers Organization

-In 2007, Jansen split his time between the Raptors and the Class-A Great Lakes Loons of the Midwest League, where he hit .207 in 73 games.
-He also played in Hawaii Winter Baseball.
+In 2007, Kenley Jansen split his season between the Ogden Raptors and the Class-A Great Lakes Loons of the Midwest League, hitting .207 in 73 games.

-In 2008, Jansen played with the Loons, hitting .227 with 9 home runs in 79 games, and was selected to the mid-season Midwest League All-Star game.
+In 2008, Kenley Jansen played with the Great Lakes Loons, hitting .227 with 9 home runs in 79 games.
+He was also selected to the mid-season Midwest League All-Star game.

-On November 19, 2009, Jansen was added to the Dodgers 40-man roster, marking a step forward in his professional baseball career.
+On November 19, 2009, Kenley Jansen was added to the Los Angeles Dodgers 40-man roster.

 2009: World Baseball Classic and Minor League Season

-In 2009, Jansen was the starting catcher for the Netherlands team in the World Baseball Classic.
-During the regular season, he played for the Inland Empire 66ers and the Albuquerque Isotopes.
+In 2009, Kenley Jansen was the starting catcher for the Netherlands team in the World Baseball Classic, where he played a key role in an upset win against the Dominican Republic.
+He also played for the Inland Empire 66ers and the Triple-A Albuquerque Isotopes during the 2009 season.

-Kenley Jansen experimented with a changeup in the 2009 season.
+In the 2009 season, Kenley Jansen experimented with a changeup.

-On May 15, 2010, Jansen was promoted to the Double-A Chattanooga Lookouts, and he was later selected for the Southern League All-Star Game.
+On May 15, 2010, Kenley Jansen was promoted to the Double-A Chattanooga Lookouts, where he was selected for the mid-season Southern League All-Star Game.

-On July 23, 2010, Jansen was promoted to the Los Angeles Dodgers, marking a significant milestone in his career.
+On July 23, 2010, Kenley Jansen was promoted to the Los Angeles Dodgers.

 2010: First Major League Season